Azumaya Objects in Triangulated Bicategories: Introduction

 \subsection{Foundations of homotopical Brauer theory}

 This work aims to develop foundations for Brauer theory in homotopical settings.
-We consider Azumaya objects in closed autonomous monoidal bicategories, and in particular focus on the triangulated bicategories arising as homotopy bicategories of rings and ring spectra.
+We consider Azumaya objects in closed autonomous symmetric monoidal bicategories, and in particular focus on the triangulated bicategories arising as homotopy bicategories of rings and ring spectra.
 (The term ``closed'' refers to the existence of internal homs, and ``autonomous'' refers to opposites such as opposite algebras.
 See \fref{sec:Closed-Str,sec:auto-str}.)

-For the presentation here, we have three audiences in mind: The algebraic audience, for whom Azumaya algebras and Brauer groups of commutative rings are quite familiar; the categorical audience, for whom bicategories and invertibility therein are quite familiar; and the topological audience for whom structured ring spectra and the homotopical algebra thereof are quite familiar.
+For the presentation here, we have three audiences in mind: the algebraic audience, for whom Azumaya algebras and Brauer groups of commutative rings are quite familiar; the categorical audience, for whom bicategories and invertibility therein are quite familiar; and the topological audience for whom structured ring spectra and the homotopical algebra thereof are quite familiar.
 We expect few readers to be in the intersection of these three audiences, and thus have attempted to write for the union of their complements.
-Each particular reader is encouraged to focus on sections of material with which they are less familiar, remaining patient with the sections written for other readers.

 In \fref{sec:intro,sec:Mot-Exa} we introduce and motivate our results in the discrete and homotopical cases with a minimum of bicategorical language.
-In \fref{sec:classical-brauer-gps} we review classical Brauer groups of commutative rings as a special case of our general approach.
+This includes a review of classical Brauer groups for commutative rings as a special case of our general approach.
 A survey of the relevant bicategorical background is then presented in \fref{sec:context}, with the general characterization of Azumaya objects in \fref{sec:AzumayaBrauer}.
 We develop the notion of Azumaya object for triangulated bicategories in \fref{sec:trbicat}, and discuss homotopical (derived) applications in \fref{sec:homotopical-brauer-groups}. \\

 Now we state the main definitions and results.